 \section{Introduction}

-An important question in the study of populations' evolution is to understand the effects of selection and mutation in the genealogy of a population.
-For a given population we would like to know how individuals are related and how many generations do we have to trace back in time in order to find a common ancestor.
-Kingman \cite{Kingman1982} was one of the first mathematicians to give a mathematical formulation to this problem and study the ancestral history of a population.
-He shows that in the absence of selection (neutral models) the populations' genealogical structure satisfies universal features, {\it see also} \cite{Mohle1999, Mohle2000, Mohle2001}.
+An important question in the study of populations evolution is to understand the effect of selection and mutation on its genealogy.
+For a given population, we would like to know how individuals are related and how many generations do we have to go back in time in order to find a common ancestor.
+Kingman \cite{Kingman1982} was one of the first to give a mathematical formulation for this problem and study the ancestral history of a population.
+He showed that in the absence of selection (neutral models) the populations genealogical structure satisfies universal features; \textit{see also} \cite {Mohle1999,Mohle2000,Mohle2001}.

 In this paper, we focus on the evolution of a fixed size population model with $N$ individuals subjected to the effects of mutation and selection.
-The mutations are represented by real numbers, indicating how fit an individual is to the environment.
-Individuals with large fitness spawn a considerable fraction of the population, whereas the children of low fitness individuals tend to be eliminated, therefore these population models are sometimes referred to as ``rapidly adapting".
-If we consider the evolution of the fitnesses along the real axis, it is nothing but a stochastic model in front propagation.
+We assign to each individual a real number, which represents the fitness of this individual.
+This fitness is transmitted to the offspring, up to variations due to mutations.
+Individuals with large fitness spawn a considerable fraction of the population, whereas the children of low fitness individuals tend to be eliminated.
+Therefore, these population models are sometimes referred to as ``rapidly adapting.''
+If we consider the evolution of the fitnesses along the real axis, it is simply a stochastic model of front propagation.
 The selection mechanism constrains the particles to stay together.
-And since individuals with large fitness quickly overrun the whole population, the front is essentially pulled by the leading edge.
-These models are then related to noisy traveling wave equations of the Fisher-Kolmogorov-Petrovsky-Piscounov (FKPP) type \cite{Brunet2013, Brunet2006, Brunet2007}.
+Since individuals with large fitness quickly overrun the whole population, the front is essentially pulled by the leading edge.
+These models are then related to noisy traveling wave equations of the Fisher--Kolmogorov--Petrovsky--Piscounov (FKPP) type \cite {Brunet2013,Brunet2006,Brunet2007}.